dmitrystu/svd_editor/README.md

 This tool designed for the CMSIS System View Desctiption files editing At this moment it support very basic things
 + Data editing
-+ Adding/Removing for peripherals, registers and bitfields
++ Peripherals, registers and bitfields adding and removing
-+ Clonong peripherals and registers
++ Registers and peripherals cloning

 Requirements:
 + Python 2.7
-+ wxWidgets library 3.0.2
++ wxWidgets python library 3.0.2
-+ lxml library
++ lxml python library